mjpclab/vue-tabber/README.md

 VueTabber provides default CSS styles if you don't want to make it yourself.
 It also provides default skin.
 To use that, importing module `vue-tabber/with-css` instead of `vue-tabber`.
 For global variable mode, referencing the '-with-css' bundle file.

+# Properties
+You can specify options by setting properties on `<react-tabber>` element.

+## Behavior Properties
+`trigger-events`
+Determine the types of events triggered on label-item that will make the page-item switched.
+Default value is `click`.

+`delay-trigger-events`
+Specify events on label-item that will trigger page switch after delay a small piece of time.
+Quite useful if you want to keep hover a little time before switching.

+`delay-trigger-cancel-events`
+Specify events on label-item that will cancel delay switching.

+`delay-trigger-latency`
+Specify how long (milliseconds) need to wait before trigger the delayed switching events.

+`active-index`
+The default initial active index of the tab.
+Will be ignored if it can get value from `statusFieldSelector` or `statusHashTemplate`.

+## UI Properties
+### Tab
+`tab-container-class`
+CSS class for tab container.

+### Label

+`label-container-class`
+CSS class for label container.

+`show-top-label-container`
+Show label-container on top of the tab.

+`show-bottom-label-container`
+Show label-container on bottom of the tab.

+`top-label-container-class`
+CSS class for top label container.

+`bottom-label-container-class`
+CSS class for bottom label container.

+`label-item-class`
+CSS class for bottom label item.

+`label-item-active-class`
+CSS class for active label item.

+`label-item-inactive-class`
+CSS class for inactive label item.

+### Page
+`page-container-class`
+CSS class for page container.

+`page-item-class`
+CSS class for page item.

+`page-item-active-class`
+CSS class for active page item.

+`page-item-inactive-class`
+CSS class for inactive page item.